TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Methods

 where $N_{G}$ is the total number of gestures, $g \in N_{G}$, $C_{g,g}$ is the number of correct predictions for gesture $g$ and $\sum_{p \in G} C_{g,p}$ is the total number of ground-truth occurrences of $g$.
 In the original work, the architecture is tested on the full sequence of EMG data.
 The architecture proposed in this work cannot process the entire sequence due to quadratic complexity.
 We adopt a windowed inference approach , which involves sliding a window of $8\text{s}$, with $2\text{s}$ stride.
 In order to compare the original LSTM architecture with the proposed Transformer model, the same windowed inference strategy is applied to the LSTM during evaluation, and both results are reported.

 \textbf{Downstream 2: Hand Kinematic Regression}

-This task consists of predicting continuous hand and wrist movement (regression task).
-We employ the \textit{Ninapro DB8}~\cite{ninapro_db8} dataset.
-It contains EMG data collected from 12 subjects (16 channels, $2~\text{kHz}$), with 3 sessions per subject.
+This task consists of predicting continuous hand and wrist movement (regression).
+We employ the \textit{Ninapro DB8}~\cite{ninapro_db8} dataset, containing EMG data from 12 subjects (16 channels, $2~\text{kHz}$), with 3 sessions per subject.
 Data were collected with an instrumented glove from ground-truth.
-The task consists of regressing 5 Degrees of Freedom (DoFs), defined as linear combinations of the 18 DoFs of the instrumented glove \cite{krasoulis_2019_effect}.
+The task consists of regressing 5 Degrees of Freedom (DoFs), defined as linear combinations of the 18 DoFs of the instrumented glove.

 Each EMG channel is independently standardized using \textit{z}-score normalization.
 No filtering is applied since the original data is already released filtered ($4\textsuperscript{th}$ order bandpass Butterworth filter, $[10-500 ~\text{Hz}]$.
-The glove data undergo a mapping from 18 Degrees of Freedom (DoF) to 5 Degrees of Actuation (DoA).
+The glove data undergo a mapping from 18 DoFs to 5 Degrees of Actuation.
 Both EMG and glove data are then segmented into fixed-size windows with no overlap in two different settings: $1000\text{ms}$ and $200\text{ms}$.

 Following the author's recommendations, we consider the first two sessions for training, the third as validation.
 The model head architecture (788 K parameters) consists of a compact series of pointwise and depthwise convolutions, followed by upsampling to a fixed length.
 We employ the L1 loss function.

-We report the mean absolute error (MAE), root mean squared error (RMSE), and the coefficient of determination $R^2$, defined as:
+We report the mean absolute error (MAE), root mean squared error (RMSE), and the coefficient of determination $R^2$, averaged over 5 runs with 5 random seed values. \textbf{Downstream 3: Speech Synthesis and Recognition}